top of page

 Section 5.1 Budget

 Set up a budget for reasonable yearly expenses.
 The fiscal year shall begin on the first of July and close on the 30th of June the following year.
-All budget changes shall be approved by the Executive Board by June 30th, shared with the membership by July 15th, and passed by the majority of Lighthouse membership via chosen communication platform by the first of August.
+All budget changes shall be approved by the Executive Board by June 30th, shared with the membership by July 15th, and approved by the majority of Lighthouse membership via chosen communication platform by the first of August.
 The board’s first financial priority and consideration is supporting the needs of member families, while also maintaining the vision and mission of Lighthouse.

 Budget Items